Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 - Ensure that the contact is removed from the list after deletion.

-By following these steps meticulously, users can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning.
-Additionally, verifying deletion confirms that the application accurately handles data removal and maintains data integrity.
+By following these steps meticulously, you can thoroughly test the CRUD (Create, Read, Update, Delete) functionalities of the application and ensure its proper functioning..

+## Task 2: Develop and Test Features